Need help searching for scholarships?

 Margaret Feldman sends out a scholarship email each month to keep families in the loop about upcoming local and national scholarship opportunities in addition to the Scholarship Fund of Alexandria.
 Many of the scholarships in each month’s email have been won by T.C. students in previous years.
 Please click here to sign up for Ms. Feldman’s scholarship newsletter.

-November Scholarship Email
+January 2020 Scholarship Email

 Dear ACPS Students, Families, and Alumni,